bevyengine/bevy-website/content/learn/book/intro/apps-worlds.md

 status = 'hidden'
 +++

-The last core concepts every Bevy needs to understand are used to organize our data.
+The last core concepts every Bevy user needs to understand are used to organize our data.
 The **World** stores our ECS data, while an **App** stores a `World` and controls the outer loop for how our game actually runs.

 ## The World